leonelquinteros/php-toml/README.md

 - Use and test the lib.
 - Report issues/bugs/comments/suggestions on Github
-- Send me your pull requests with descriptions of modifications/new features
+- Send me your pull requests with improvements/new features